 (also on biorxiv)

-Teaching Science Through the Arts in Beijing
+Teaching AI Through the Arts in Beijing

 The Science Teacher—May/June 2022 (Volume 89, Issue 5)